thisisfaisalhere/hostFiles/README.md

 # hostFiles
-## This has list of all porn sites and AdAway adBlocker lists too
+## This Blocks all porn sites, Ad servers and trackers

 ## For installation simply follow these steps